tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Introduction

-Li and Lund (2012) illustrate how a genetic algorithm can provide good results by employing Darwinian principles (e.g., survival of the fittest) to search the space of all possible changepoint sets intelligently.
+S. Li and Lund (2012) illustrate how a genetic algorithm can provide good results by employing Darwinian principles (e.g., survival of the fittest) to search the space of all possible changepoint sets intelligently.
 For a given parametric model and penalized objective function, a genetic algorithm starts with an initial ``generation'' of (usually randomly generated) candidate changepoint sets, evaluates them all using the penalized objective function, then probabilistically ``mates'' the most promising candidate changepoint sets to produce a new generation of the same size.
 This process is repeated until a stopping criteria is met, and the single best (fittest) changepoint set is returned.
 While genetic algorithms are neither exact, nor deterministic, nor computationally efficient, they are more easily generalizable than PELT, and can return competitive results in practice (Shi et al. 2022).
-Li and Lund (2012) also develop the notion of the Minimum Descriptive Length (MDL) as a penalty function based on information theory.
+S. Li and Lund (2012) also develop the notion of the Minimum Descriptive Length (MDL) as a penalty function based on information theory.

 Bai and Perron (1998) use linear regression models fit by least squares to detect changepoints.
 In particular, they construct a framework for testing the alternative hypothesis that there is one additional changepoint.
+Zeileis et al. (2003) build on this and related work by Bai and Perron (2003), using a series of F-statistics and a dynamic programming algorithm to find the set of changepoints that minimize the residual sum of squared errors (see Section~\ref{sec-pkgs}).
+V. M. Muggeo (2003) also employs a linear regression framework, but iteratively fit models using the Davies test (Davies 1987) as a criterion.

 Barry and Hartigan (1993) employ Bayesian techniques for changepoint detection.
 Cho and Fryzlewicz (2015) propose the Sparsified Binary Segmentation (SBS) algorithm, which uses CUSUM statistics to analyze high dimensional time series.
 This algorithm uses the concept of a threshold above which statistics are kept---an idea that resurfaces in Suárez-Sierra, Coen, and Taimal (2023).
 Cho (2016) explores the utility of a double CUSUM statistic for panel data.
 Hocking et al. (2013) use machine learning techniques to determine the optimal number of changepoints.

 Suárez-Sierra, Coen, and Taimal (2023) detail the implementation of a changepoint detection heuristic we rebrand as Coen's algorithm in this paper.
 Coen's algorithm (Section~\ref{sec-coen}) is genetic and uses a non-homogeneous Poisson process model (Section~\ref{sec-nhpp}) to model the exceedances of a threshold over time, and a Bayesian Minimum Descriptive Length (BMDL, Section~\ref{sec-bmdl}) penalized objective function.
 Taimal, Suárez-Sierra, and Rivera (2023) discuss modifications and performance characteristics of Coen's algorithm.